pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ### Here's a bunch of 0 days!

-At the time of the disclosure date, this is a **"0 day"**.
+At the time of disclosure these vulnerabilities are **"0 days"**.
 An attempt was made to contact [CERT/CC](https://www.kb.cert.org/vuls/) to coordinate disclosure with IBM, but IBM **REFUSED** to accept the vulnerability report, and responded to CERT/CC with:

 ***we have assessed this report and closed as being out of scope for our vulnerability disclosure program since this product is only for "enhanced" support paid for by our customers**.
 This is outlined in our policy https://hackerone.com/ibm.
 To be eligible to participate in this program, you must not be under contract to perform security testing for IBM Corporation, or an IBM subsidiary, or IBM client within 6 months prior to submitting a report.*